-- When determining risk adjustment, the Company applies significant judgment in estimating the probability distribution of each non-financial risk and the diversification matrix to derive confidence level. - The determination of whether a contract or a group of contracts is onerous is based on the expectations as at the date of initial recognition, with fulfillment cash flow expectations determined on a probability-weighted basis.
+- When determining the risk adjustment for non-financial risk, the Company applies significant judgment in reflecting diversification and calculating the confidence level. - The determination of whether a contract or a group of contracts is onerous is based on the expectations as at the date of initial recognition, with fulfillment cash flow expectations determined on a probability-weighted basis.
 The Company determines the appropriate level at which reasonable and supportable information is available to make this assessment.
 The Company applies judgment in determining at what level of granularity the Company has sufficient information to conclude that all contracts within a set will be in the same group. - For contracts issued more than several years prior to the IFRS 17 effective date, the Company applied significant judgment in determining that obtaining reasonable and supportable information to apply the full retrospective approach was impracticable without undue cost or effort. - The measurement of impairment losses under IFRS 9 across relevant financial assets requires judgment, in particular for the estimation of the amount and timing of future cash flows when determining impairment losses and the assessment of a significant increase in credit risk.